-iPhone has become the "in" gadget for digital product geeks since it was firstly launched in January 2007. iPhone renders its users to create a backup file that can be used to restore their iPhones (iPhone 5S, 5C, 5, 4S, 4, 3GS) in the event something went horribly wrong, such as accidental deletion of photos, contacts, messages, call history, notes, etc.
+iPhone has become the "in" gadget for digital product geeks since it was firstly launched in January 2007. iPhone renders its users to create a backup file that can be used to restore their iPhones (iPhone X, iPhone 8, iPhone 8 Plus, iPhone 7, iPhone SE, iPhone 6s/6s Plus, iPhone 6/6 Plus, iPhone 5s/5c/5, iPhone 4S/4/3GS) in the event something went horribly wrong, such as accidental deletion of photos, contacts, messages, call history, notes, etc.

-Apple's protection scheme and gain access to your old data is to use special software to recover iPhone backup password.
+Apple's protection scheme and gain access to your old data is to use special software to retrieve iPhone backup password.
 The recommended tool is iPhone Backup Unlocker.
 It is specially tailored for Windows users who unfortunately forgot password to legally unlock iPhone backup that is password-protected.
-It supports all versions of iPhone released to date: iPhone 5S, iPhone 5C, iPhone 5,4S, 4, 3GS, and etc.
+It supports all versions of iPhone released to date: iPhone SE, iPhone 6s/6s Plus, iPhone 6/6 Plus, iPhone 5s/5c/5, iPhone 4S/4/3GS.

-Let's go through the step-by-step instruction to learn how to use iPhone Backup Unlocker to recover lost/forgotten iPhone/iTunes backup password.
+Let's go through the step-by-step instructions to learn how to use iPhone Backup Unlocker to recover lost/forgotten iPhone/iTunes backup password.

-Then select the most appropriate attacking type from three types this program provides: Brute-force Attack, Brute-force with Mask Attack, and Dictionary Attack.
+Then select the most appropriate attacking type to restore passwords on iPhone backups from three types this program provides: Brute-force Attack, Brute-force with Mask Attack, and Dictionary Attack.
 The fist one tries all possible character combination randomly.
 It will take relatively long time to attack the password; the second one shortens attacking time by providing some clues about the password you can remember compared with the first one; the third one tries all the words in an exhaustive list called a dictionary.

 If you select Brute-force Attack, you need to do nothing for settings.